- What is UFONet?

 working cooperatively: sharing 'zombies', reporting statistics (with rankings, clans)...

-Therefore, UFONet can also be defined fundamentally, as: a botnet of botnets, which is
+Therefore, UFONet can also be defined fundamentally, as:

 obviously a harder and effective way to overwhelm an objective, than when a single person